-Richard is a pure tier S commander.
+Richard is a pure tier S rise of kingdoms commander.
 He becomes available when your kingdom gets older than 120 days.
 You must get this commander especially if you are a new player.
 Now you are wondering why?
 He is one of the commanders that is great in every part of Rise Of Kingdoms.
 You can use him for field battles, defending, rallying, etc.

 You can pair Richard with any commander in Rise Of Kingdoms.
 When you are fighting on the field do not run with Richard especially if you have tier 5 units.
 Richard is great but he is an insanely slow commander.
 If you are planning to save sculptures use Richard with first skill max or 2 first skills maxed.

 His first 2 skills are one of the best in Rise Of Kingdoms and great is Sunset Canyon and for Ruins and they are not specific for infantry.
 So basically you can use Richard with 5111 or 5511 skills.
 But I would recommend you to max him if you are in the new kingdom.

 However, despite the commander’s capabilities, eral doubts in the minds of players of the Rise of Kingdoms regarding the effectiveness of Richard-I.